 It is the nearby buildings where it gives convenient access to entertainment malls, shopping malls, and public transit lines.

-How are the Condo Prices Decided in the Condo Market?
+How Are the Condo Prices Decided in the Condo Market?

 According to a real estate agent, it's crucial to establish your target price and your bottom line price when choosing the property price for your apartment.